 Step 2: The bank official will process your passbook, or the machine will automatically print all pending transactions.
 This usually takes a few moments.

 Step 3: Collect your updated passbook.
-You’ll see all your latest deposits, withdrawals, and the current balance printed chronologically.
+You will see all your latest deposits, withdrawals, and the current balance printed chronologically.

 Using Specific ATM Services

 Step 1: Find an ATM that offers passbook update services.
-Not all ATMs provide this feature, so look for specific signage or check with your bank.
+Not all ATMs provide this feature, so look for specific signage or check with your bank’s official website for locations in 2026.

 Step 2: Insert your passbook into the designated slot on the ATM.
 The machine will scan your account details and begin printing the pending transactions.